bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 func Copy[T any](slice []T, start int, stop int, step int) []T

 // PrintMemoryStats prints out memory statistics after first running garbage
-// collection and returning as much memory to the operation system as possible. func PrintMemoryStats()
+// collection and returning as much memory to the operating system as possible. func PrintMemoryStats()

 // Use indicates the objects should not be optimized away.